DevHyeon0312/BottomDrawerDemo/README.md

 # Builder Methods
 ### 🔴 Must 🟠 Sometimes Fource 🟢 Select

-🔴 Begin(activity).
+🔴 Begin(activity)
 begin

 #### 🟠 hide(boolean)
 If you type true, you cannot return the fragment if it disappears from the screen.
+Invoking hidden(true) must be accompanied by hidden(true).

 #### 🟢 peekHeight(int)
 Sets the height shown on the screen without being hidden (if the height is 30dp, enter 30).